-As of March 15, 2010, there were approximately 125 shareholders of record of our Common Stock.
-Our Common Stock is not traded on a public market.
+As of March 25, 2011, there were approximately 155 shareholders of record of our Common Stock.
+Our Common Stock is traded on the Over The Counter Bulletin Board (OTCBB) and the OTCQB segment of Pink Markets, Inc.

 Dividend Policy

 We follow a policy of retaining earnings, if any, to finance the expansion of our business.
 We have not paid, and do not expect to declare or pay, cash dividends in the foreseeable future.